 The term “moonshot” derives from the Apollo 11 spaceflight project, which landed the first human on the moon in 1969.
-“Moonshot” may also reference the earlier phrase “shoot for the moon” meaning aim for a lofty target.
+“Moonshot” may also reference the earlier phrase “shoot for the moon”

 Speaking to En.
 Zaifulsham bin Hj.
 Ahmad Zakaria, the chairperson of the Parent Teacher Association/ Persatuan Ibu Bapa Guru (PIBG) of SK Intan Baiduri, you get the sense that this man never really intended to plunge into the world of education.
 Despite that, En Zaiful is working with the PIBG to change the face of adaptive, situational education in a primary school in Kuala Lumpur, SK Intan Baiduri – with moonshot thinking!